px585px/ffmpeg_batch.sh/README.md

-# ffmoeg_batch.sh helps you use FFMPEG recursivly
+# ffmpeg_batch.sh helps you use FFMPEG recursivly

 To use the script Enter ./FFbatsh.sh + any ffmpeg options in your terminal emulator